Wall Street falls on new bank fears, bond yields plunge - NewsBreak

 Wall Street falls on new bank fears, bond yields plunge

-The Standard & Poor's 500 index sank as much as 2.1% before ending the day with a loss of 0.7%, while markets in Europe fell more sharply as shares of Switzerland’s Credit Suisse dropped to a record low.
-The Dow Jones industrial average closed down 0.9% after dropping as much as 725 points.
+The S&P 500 sank as much as 2.1% before ending the day with a loss of 0.7%, while markets in Europe fell more sharply as shares of Switzerland’s Credit Suisse dropped to a record low.
+The Dow Jones Industrial Average lost 280 points, or 0.9%, after dropping as much as 725 points.
 The Nasdaq composite rose 0.1% after erasing a steep decline.

 Markets trimmed their losses toward the end of the day as the Swiss National Bank said it could provide some assistance to Credit Suisse “if needed.”

 But that came only after a steep drop for Credit Suisse rattled investors worldwide.
-Its shares in Switzerland sank 24.2% after reports that its top shareholder won’t pump more money into its investment.
-The bank has been fighting troubles for years, including losses it took related to the 2021 collapse of investment firm Archegos Capital Management.
+Its shares in Switzerland sank 24.2% following reports that its top shareholder won’t pump more money into its investment.
+The bank has been fighting troubles for years, including losses it took related to the 2021 collapse of investment firm Archegos Capital.

 “They’ve had issues,” said Anthony Saglimbene, chief market strategist at Ameriprise.
 “It’s just coming at a time when there’s more uncertainty and there’s less confidence in the banking system.”

-Wall Street’s harsh spotlight has intensified across the banking industry recently on worries about what may crack next after the second- and third-largest bank failures in U.S. history over the last week.
-Stocks of U.S. banks tumbled again Wednesday after enjoying a brief, one-day respite Tuesday.
+Wall Street’s harsh spotlight has intensified across the banking industry recently on worries about what may crack next following the second- and third-largest bank failures in U.S. history over the last week.
+Stocks of U.S. banks tumbled again Wednesday after enjoying a brief, one-day respite on Tuesday.

 First Republic Bank sank 21.4%, a day after soaring 27%.
 JPMorgan Chase slid 4.7%.